microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 ### Error case: Attempt to edit a read-only property

-The following example request and response demonstrate a bad request, attempting to assign a value to the **recurrence.seriesId** property that is read-only.
+The following example request and response show a bad request, an attempt to assign a value to the **recurrence.seriesId** property that is read-only.

 #### Request